umarhassan-mitodl/14.74-spring-2009/content/pages/readings.md

 \*Udry, C. "Gender, Agricultural Production, and the Theory of the Household." *Journal of Political Economy* 101, no. 5 (1996): 1010-1045.

-\*Duflo, E., and C. Udry. "{{% resource_link "97e0cbc6-4c61-463e-9f63-d04ef8189602" "Intrahousehold Resource Allocation in Cote d'Ivoire: Social Norms, Separate Accounts and Consumption Choices" %}}."
+\*Duflo, E., and C. Udry. "[Intrahousehold Resource Allocation in Cote d'Ivoire: Social Norms, Separate Accounts and Consumption Choices](http://www.nber.org/papers/w10498)."
 National Bureau of Economic Research Working Paper No. 10498, May 2004.

 {{< tdclose >}}{{< trclose >}}{{< tropen >}}{{< tdopen >}}
 15-16